 Researchers in the Barcelona GSE community have written several widely-read articles on CEPR’s policy portal, VoxEU.
-In case you missed them, here are two articles from the 2016-17 academic year.
+In case you missed them, here are three articles from the 2016-17 academic year.
+[UPDATE: a third article was added on July 26, 2017.]

 Mitchell Hoffman, Gianmarco León, María Lombardi